The Sit-Down with Don Tony 8/28/22: AEW Fight Forever w/o FTR; CM Punk Going All Out; NWA Empower Not Returning; Drew Two Belts; Edge & Christian One Final Tag Team Title Run

 -

-Looking back at some wrestling fights/angles that were so realistic, it fooled non wrestling fans
+Looking back at some wrestling fights/angles that were too realistic for non-wrestling fans

 -